 Before public office, Mike spent more than 10 years volunteering as a sports coach for 300 kids on 25 youth teams.
 In recognition of his community involvement, Mike has been voted “The Best Youth Sports Coach,” “The Best Volunteer” and “The Best Civic Minded Citizen.”

 Mike has a degree in Psychology from the University of Southern California and was a Certified Financial Planner and small business owner for more than 30 years.
-He has been married to his college sweetheart Kim for nearly 40 years and they have two adult children and three French bulldogs.
+He has been married to his college sweetheart Kim for 40 years and they have two adult children and three French bulldogs.